muhammadshaban89/VMWARE/Create-VM.md

 # ⭐ **Disk Provisioning Options Explained**
 ---------------
 ⭐ What Does “Zeroing Blocks” Mean?

 A virtual disk is made up of many storage blocks.
 Zeroing means:

+    Writing zeros (0x00) to every block on the disk before it is used.

 So instead of random data, the disk starts with clean, empty blocks.